yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-vpc-intro.md

 Addresses have the following additional restrictions:

 - VPC addresses can overlap with other VPCs, but not in the following circumstances:
-  - You want to use the VPCs for the same cluster.
+  - You want to use the VPCs for the same multi-region cluster in AWS.
 For example, if you have two VPCs in different regions with overlapping addresses, you won't be able to use both for deploying a multi-region cluster.

   ![VPCs in the same cluster can't overlap](/images/yb-cloud/managed-vpc-overlap-cluster.png)